1dadaww/Utop_summer_td/Touch sensor RGB/RGB.md

 ![Assemble](Assemble%20design.png)

-A connector is required to connect the acrylic board to the PCB board.
+A connector is required to connect the 10mm thick acrylic board to the PCB board.
 All screws used in the design are M3 screws.

 - The 3D model of the connector can be found in the file [connectorrgb v2.step](connectorrgb%20v2.step).
 - The laser cutting file for the acrylic board is available here: [rgbSVG.svg](rgbSVG.svg).